Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 		xpix, ypix = wcsobj.all_world2pix(ndwfs_bootes['ra'][index], ndwfs_bootes['dec'][index], 0) #convert ra/dec to xpix/ypix

 		cat = catalog.create(data=hdu[0].data, x=xpix, y=ypix, obj_name=ndwfs_bootes['NDWFS_objname'][index], field_name=ndwfs_bootes['field_name'][index], flag=np.ones(len(index)), invert=True, save_file=False)

-		frame.append(cat)
+		frames.append(cat)

-    pd.concat(frames) #merge all 27 catalogs into one dataframe frames.to_csv('NDWFS_master_catalog') 	#save dataframe as 'NDWFS_master_catalog'
+    pandas.concat(frame, axis=0, join='inner') #merge all 27 catalogs into one dataframe
+    frames.to_csv('NDWFS_master_catalog') 	#save dataframe as 'NDWFS_master_catalog'

 When creating a catalog using pyBIA there are numerous parameters you can control, `see the API reference for the catalog class <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_.
 These features can be used to train a machine learning model, which is why we've included a flag parameter, in which we can input an array containing labels or flags for each object.
 In the above example, we flagged every object with a value of one, which is what we label any astrophysical object that is not a Lyman-alpha blob.
-This flag input can also contain an array of strings, which could correspond to actual class labels, e.g. 'GALAXY', 'STAR'
+This flag input can also contain an array of strings, which could correspond to actual class labels, e.g. 'GALAXY' or 'STAR'

 2) DIFFUSE Training Class
 -----------